Study the countries located in the Northern and Southern Hemisphere of the globe.

 an explanation of symbols and features on a map

-the earth's upper atmosphere that absorbs ultraviolet radiation from the sun
+the Earth's upper atmosphere that absorbs ultraviolet light from the sun

-the measurement of population divided by the number of people in a specific area
+the amount of people per square mile in a specific area

-it shares common characteristics such a physical features, climate, and language
+it shares common characteristics such physical features, climate, and language

 an exact or specific place or location